alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today I reviewed some concepts I didn't quite understand to reinforce my knowledge.

 **Thoughts**: It was a good day, I also had work today, so I don't have the entire day to focus on programming anymore.

+### Day 65: August 25, Monday

+**Today's Progress**: Today I updated the Nullpoint project after a while.

+**Thoughts**: I finally added the true ending and continued working on the dialogues.
+It's relatively short in terms of text, but it's really difficult to create a videogame with branching options, maybe in a future I will add more dialogues.